External ventricular drainage

 What happens afterwards?

 Your child will return to the ward to recover from the anaesthetic.
-He or she will have a light dressing where the catheter was inserted, and another light dressing on the exit site.
+They will have a light dressing where the catheter was inserted, and another light dressing on the exit site.
 The nurses will set up the drainage system and explain in detail how it works.
 Please do not try to set it up yourself.

-While your child is having EVD, the nurses will be monitoring him or her closely.
-They will need to take regular measurements of the amount of CSF draining away and record this in your child’s medical notes.
+While your child is having EVD, the nurses will be monitoring them closely.
+They will need to take regular measurements of the amount of CSF draining away and record this in your child’s medical record.
 If too much CSF drains away, your child will become pale and clammy, may vomit and could become sleepy.

 The nurses on the ward will encourage you to look after your child as much as you feel able.
-This can be daunting, especially while he or she is connected to the drainage system, but it will become easier with time.
+This can be daunting, especially while they are connected to the drainage system, but it will become easier with time.
 If you are worried, please talk to the nurses.

 How long will the EVD last?